UniAccess

 A range of equipment to facilitate individualised learning needs is available on loan.
 We also arrange equipment, technology and furniture for students with alternative exam arrangements.

-Are you a student with a diagnosis of autism?
 Would you like a peer mentor to assist you to navigate university life?
-Join our Specialist Mentoring Program to:
+Contact us if you would like to be involved in our Specialist Mentoring Program.

 • finding relevant work experience